ThatsNotM3/HelpfulCommands/docs/commands.md

         * `get`: print the coordinates to chat
         * `tp`: teleport to the position

-!!! failure "Temporarily not available in the latest alpha"
-    Currently, this command does not work in the early alpha preview of Helpful Commands 3.0.0.

 ### /dimension
 <div class="hc-mic-holder">
     <div class="hc-mic-entry hc-mic-version">